White Wedding (song): Other versions and appearances

 The song was featured in the 1998 film The Wedding Singer (in which Idol appears), on the American TV series My Name Is Earl and on the British TV series Blackpool.

-It was also featured in the 1993 film True Romance during the scene where Alabama is being tattooed.
-It was also featured in the skate videos CKY and Toy Machine's Jump Off A Building.
+Idol performed the song as part of the pre-game entertainment for the 2002 NRL Grand Final in Sydney, Australia.
+Idol entered the playing field on a hovercraft when he managed to sing only two words before a power failure prematurely ended the performance.

 The line "It's a nice day to start again" was featured on the sticker on the front of Idol's 2005 album, Devil's Playground.